sindresorhus/alfy/readme.md

 variables can be useful when passing variables in scripts to Alfred.

-This is especially useful when you want to pass in multiple variables.
+In alfred, variable includes item-level variable and root-level variable.

-You can pass the variable you want to pass on to the alfred in the following ways:
+You can set a root-level variable by putting variables in this options object in the following ways:

 ```js
 alfy.output(